Absorbency – The amount a fiber can absorb or suck up and retain a liquid.

 Cool dyeing – A dyeing process using cool water.

-Crocking – When a color rubs off of a dyed material onto hands or other surface.
+Crocking – When a color rubs off a dyed material onto hands, clothes, or other surfaces.

-Dye concentrate – A dye that is in powder or liquid form that has a high concentration of color and can be diluted to get different shades.
+Dye concentrate – A dye in powder or liquid form with a high concentration of color and can be diluted to get different shades.

-Dye extract – A natural color that has been processed so that it turns to a powder and is used in powdered form.
+Dye extract – A natural color that has been processed so that it turns into a powder and is used in powdered form.

 Dye plant – A plant that can be used to create natural dye.

-Dyes – Substance used to color the surface of another object, like fiber yarn or fabric.
+Dyes – Substances used to color the surface of another object, like fiber yarn or fabric.

-Exhaust bath – Using a mordant bath or dye bath multiple times to absorb all of the possible mordant or remaining dye in the pot.
+Exhaust bath – Using a mordant bath or dye bath multiple times to absorb all possible mordant or remaining dye in the pot.